 Extra Compensation for Granulomatous Diseases

-Veterans with severe or multi-system granulomatous diseases may qualify for extra compensation beyond the standard disability rating.
-The VA provides two major forms of additional benefits; Total Disability based on Individual Unemployability (TDIU) and Special Monthly Compensation (SMC) for veterans whose conditions cause substantial functional loss or prevent them from working.
+The VA provides two major forms of additional benefits: Total Disability based on Individual Unemployability (TDIU) and Special Monthly Compensation (SMC), both available to veterans whose conditions cause substantial functional loss or prevent them from working.

 TDIU: the Alternative Path to a 100% Rating

-TDIU allows veterans to receive 100% disability pay even if their combined rating is below 100%, as long as their service-connected conditions prevent them from maintaining gainful employment.
-Veterans with advanced sarcoidosis, Wegener’s granulomatosis, or tuberculosis may qualify if chronic respiratory failure, organ impairment, or severe fatigue limits their ability to perform regular work tasks.
-Get a free case evaluation to see if you qualify.
+TDIU allows you to receive 100% disability pay even if your combined rating is below 100%, as long as your service-connected conditions prevent you from maintaining gainful employment.

 SMC for Wegener’s Granulomatosis